junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 The hands on the wall clock are ticking.

 "Where's Cas?"
-Sam asks the question in his mind, hesitant, uneasy.
+Sam voices the question in his mind, hesitant, uneasy.

 Dean gives him a tight smile, checking the clock again.
 Five minutes passed.
 "Dude might be busy," he says.
 "Give him another minute."